rschramm9/MOTUS_KIOSK/documentation/1_START_HERE.md

 There should be a files for each species you want to describe, one in each language you wish to support.

-***File name choice is critical.*** The software builds a compacted lowercase 'key' using the motus species name field and tries to match that to a file in the speciespages directory.
+***File name choice here is critical.*** The software builds a compacted lowercase 'key' using the motus species name field and tries to match that to a file in the speciespages directory.

 To add your own species files, copy any group files (one for each language) to use as templates and edit them carefully with an html editor or a text editor for the species of your choice.
 Save them using the filename pattern described above.